 We wanted a programme with strong integrity we could implement globally

-As a large healthcare provider, with 480 hospitals, day surgeries, treatment facilities, rehabilitation and psychiatric units around the world, Ramsay is aware of the professional accountability challenges facing healthcare organisations.
-Their focus is to address staff behaviours that do not align to the values of The Ramsay Way; a set of principles defining their workplace culture.
+As a large healthcare provider, with over 530 hospitals, day surgeries, pharmacies, treatment facilities, rehabilitation and psychiatric units around the world, Ramsay is aware of the professional accountability challenges facing healthcare organisations.
+Their focus is to address staff behaviours that do not align to the values of The Ramsay Way; a set of principles defining their culture of quality and safety.

-They undertook extensive research to find an evidence-based accountability framework to fit with their existing human factors programme, which focusses on speaking up in the moment.
+Ramsay undertook extensive research to find an evidence-based accountability framework to fit with their existing human factors programme, which focusses on all staff speaking up in the moment.
 It was also important the programme could scale, to be implemented internationally across their entire organisation.
+In the initial implementation across Australia, Ramsay’s scope of delivery for the accountability framework in their private hospital facilities was for doctors.
+In their public/private facilities the scope included all clinical staff.

 The Promoting Professional Accountability programme was ideal for Ramsay’s needs.
-The programme’s sustainable, organisation-wide framework proven to address unprofessional behaviour is helping Ramsay to achieve the highest levels of safety and reliability.
+The programme’s sustainable, organisation-wide framework proven to address unprofessional behaviour has been helping Ramsay to achieve the highest levels of safety and reliability.

-Built on the work of Vanderbilt University Medical Centre in the United States of America, the programme is being implemented to help Ramsay identify and address behaviours that do not align with The Ramsay Way.
+Built on the work of Vanderbilt University Medical Centre in the United States of America, the programme has been implemented in Australia, the UK and Asia to help Ramsay identify and address behaviours that do not align with The Ramsay Way.
 The programme is assisting to contextualise unsafe behaviours and provide the tools and mechanisms to address it.

 Ramsay adopted a two-stage approach to rollout the Promoting Professional Accountability programme in Australia.
 The first stage was a large pilot encompassing 10,000 staff, implemented over nine months.